-From the vocational point of view, students need guidance also in matters of courtship and marriage.
-There are many problems that they will have to face as teachers in graded schools, high schools, as community and social workers.
+From the vocational point of view students need guidance also in matters of courtship and marriage.
+There are many problems that they will have to face as teachers in graded schools, high schools, as and social community/workers.

-Problems of family living have faced all groups of Americans in their ad-Justment to the American environment.
+Problems of family living have faced all groups of Americans in their adjustment to the American environment.
 They have been most acute in the Negro family.
-Unders slavery-since slavery-through the first World War and up to the present time, the impact of changing conditions have been acutely falt in the Negro family.
+Under slavery since slavery through the first World War and up to the present time, the impact of changing conditions have been acutely felt in the Negro family.
+The family plays a significant role in social organization.
 One of the chief handicaps from which the Negro suffers is the persistence of an unorganized and disorganized family life among the masses.
-This family disorganization results in illegitimacy, in juvenile delinquency, in disertion, in non-support, divorce.
-If our students in our colleges can be given a sincere and deep appreciation for well ordered and stable homes, for the sanctity of marriage vows, obligation of parents to children and to each other, this would be a great contribution to their education both as individuals who will themselves set up homes; and will give them proper perspective for their vocations.
+This family disorganization results in illegitimacy in rural and urban centers, in juvenile delinquency, in desertion, in non-support, divorce.
+If the students in our colleges can be given a sincere and deep appreciation for well ordered and stable homes, for the sanctity of the marriage vows, obligation of parents to children and to each other, this would be a great contribution to their education both as individuals who will themselves set up homes; and will give them proper perspective their vocations.
 Proper and adequate preparation by the college of students for courtship and marriage would be a real start to stability of home and family life.
 Never was that more true than now when families and members of families are in a state of flux.

-From the community point of view there will be the problem of the married and the unmarried mother.
-They will have to be helped to find a satisfying place for themselves in the community, both from the point of view of making a living and of establishing homes for themselves and families.
-For young couples there will have to be adjustments in the old community or in a new one.
+From the community point of view, there will be the problem of the married and of the unmarried mother.
+They will have to be helped to find a satisfying place for themselves in the community, both from the point of view of making a living and of establishing homes, for themselves and families.
+For young couples there will be adjustments/in the old community community or in the new one.
 There will be problems arising out of the breaking up of marriages after the war is over.
-It is believed that the divorce rate will be very high due to the rush with which many young people hurried into marriage.
+It is believed that the divorce rate will be very high due to the rush with which many young people hurried into marriage when was was declared.

 The matter of employment for members of the family especially the father will be a factor in family stability.
 There will be many replacements of men by machines due to new developments.
-There will be new patterns of employment, with soldiers receiving first preference.
-These and many other factors will affect family life.
+There will be new patterns of empolyment, with soldiers receiving first preference.
+These and many others factors will affect family life.